bus710/sulcata/README.md

 ![images/run_1.png](images/run_1.png)

 ## Todo list
+Now you have the working sample for your project.
+What will you try after this?
+I might try these goals in the future.
+If you are interested or want to suggest something, please do PR or leave issues.
 - Actual SLAM and navigation usage will be written.
 - Modify for Ubuntu 16.04.
 - Trouble shooting for issues.